 Compelled Disclosure.
 Neither party shall be restricted from disclosing the other party’s Confidential Information or any part of it as may be required pursuant to a judicial or other lawful government order or otherwise by law, but only: (i) to the minimum extent required to comply with such requirement; and (ii) subject to the party obliged to comply with such requirement giving the other party as much notice of the terms of the order as may be legally permissible and reasonably practicable; and (iii) provided that it makes reasonable efforts to ensure that the Confidential Information disclosed is handled in a confidential manner.

 Exemptions.
 Nothing in this clause 7 shall prevent: (i) Gearset from disclosing the Software or the Documentation, and providing services similar to the Services, to any third party; or (ii) the Customer from disclosing the Software or Documentation to such of its employees, sub-contractors, Affiliates, and advisors as is necessary for the Customer to be able to exercise its rights and comply with its obligations under this Agreement.

 Duration.
 The obligations and restrictions in this clause 7 will survive for 3 years after the termination or expiry of this Agreement.

 Prior Agreement.
-If the Customer has entered into a prior separate confidentiality agreement with Gearset (a “Prior Agreement”), then the parties hereby agree that any Prior Agreement is hereby terminated and the terms of this clause 7 shall apply to any Confidential Information held by either Party under the terms of the Prior Agreement.
+If the Customer has entered into a prior separate confidentiality agreement with Gearset (a “Prior Agreement”) then, notwithstanding any terms of the Prior Agreement to the contrary, the parties hereby agree that any Prior Agreement is hereby terminated and the terms of this clause 7 shall apply to any Confidential Information held by either party under the terms of the Prior Agreement.